Variational inference for large Bayesian vector autoregressions: A empirical study of industry returns predictability

-So far, our analysis concentrated on statistical measures of predictive accuracy.
-However, it is of paramount importance to evaluate the extent to which apparent gains in predictive accuracy translates into better investment performances.
-Following existing literature (see, e.g., \citealp{Goyal2008,Goyal2010,Dangl:Halling:2012} and \citealp{pettenuzzo2014}), we calculate the realised utility gains for a power utility investor within both a single- and multiple-asset setting.
+A positive predictive performance does not necessarily translate into economic value.
+However, in practice an investor is obviously keenly interested in the economic value of returns predictability, perhaps even more than the statistical performance.
+Hence, it is of paramount importance to evaluate the extent to which apparent gains in predictive accuracy translates into better investment performances.